top of page

 HOW MUCH to feed

 Questions I am often asked include "HOW MUCH DO I FEED"? and "HOW OFTEN"?
-I think these are valid questions from new puppy owners and it shows their concern for the optimum wellbeing of their puppies!
+I think these are valid questions from new puppy owners and it shows your concern for the optimum wellbeing of your puppy!
 It is important to keep our dogs within a healthy weight range.
 An adult Scottie should weigh between 8kg to 10kg.
+So smaller Scotties will be at the 8kg end and larger Scotties will be at the 10kg end.
+There are other indicators of healthy weight range.
+A healthy Scottie should always have a very slight waistline.

-Scotties should eat around 300g of meat and bone per day.
-I do not suggest that you have to weigh your dog's food every day but it is a good practice when you start out or when you are freezing meats in daily portions for example.
-This way you will soon get to know the right amount.
-The amount will also depend on their activity level so if they are too thin and more active, feed more or if they are gaining too much or they are less active, cut back!
-I have an adult male Scottie that eats 200g of human-grade red meat with a little veg and a couple of sardines every morning for breakfast.
-In the evening he has a chicken wing.
+II have an adult male Scottie that eats 230g of human-grade red meat with a little veg and a couple of sardines every morning for breakfast.
+In the evening he has 1/2 a turkey neck or 100g to 150g chicken frame or brisket bone.
 This amount keeps him in perfect fettle.
-I have an adult bitch however, that only needs 140g of human-grade red meat, veggies and sardines for breakfast each day and a chicken wing in the evening.
-This amount seems to suit her activity level and metabolism.
-I have another adult bitch that is a little more active and she has 180g or human-grade red meat, veggies and sardines for breakfast and a chicken wing in the evening.
+I have an adult bitch however, that only needs 180g of human-grade red meat, veggies and sardines for breakfast each day and 1/2 a turkey neck or 100g to 150g chicken frame or brisket bone in the evening.
+This amount seems to suit her size, activity level and metabolism.
+I have another adult bitch that is a little more active and she has 200g or human-grade red meat, veggies and sardines for breakfast and 1/2 a turkey neck or 100g to 150g chicken frame or brisket bone in the evening.
 So I hope this example will help!
-At you vet visit if you ever need one, your vet will most likely inform you if they feel you are feeding too much.
+At your vet visit (if you ever need one), your vet will most likely inform you if they feel you are feeding too much.
 If your Scottie starts looking like a wombat you are probably over feeding.
-They should have a slight waist line.
+They should have a slight waist line and you should be able to count their ribs with your fingers.

 The 300g per day applies to all ages.
 Even your young puppy needs to consume this amount.
 It is only because puppies have a much smaller tummy that we divide their 300g meal into 4 smaller portions a day to begin with.
 This makes it easier for puppy to digest smaller amounts and feeding at regular intervals throughout the day also means that puppy is receiving an even energy intake to support healthy growth and development.

 Puppy's meal size can be increased and the frequency of feeding reduced as they grow.
-So until your puppy reaches 3 month of age they should be eating 3 to 4 times a day, from 3 months to 6 months they can go to twice a day which is the best for active small to medium breeds.
+So until your puppy reaches 4 month of age they should be eating 4 times a day, from 4 months to 8 months they can go to 3 times a day which is the best for active small to medium breeds.
+By 9 months your Scottie can go to two meals a day.
 I believe that larger breeds can manage one meal a day.

 iStock-95572666.jpg